Avidereta/avidereta.github.io/content/authors/admin/_index.md

 **Research interests**\
 The main question that motivates my research is: How can we actively learn new complex environments?
-To this end, my PhD works span multiple topics around sequential decision-making and representation learning for structured data (such as point clouds or graphs).
+My interests span multiple topics around sequential decision-making, bayesian optimization, representation learning, generative modeling.
 I am sparked by designing robust algorithms with quantified uncertainty and well-understood limitations (theoretically and empirically), that would be applicable in society-critical areas.